Why You Need to Create Expert Templates For Customers and Employees

 The rule of thumb is this: If somebody needs to be able to do a complex procedure or solve a complicated problem, you should create an "Expert Template" for that scenario.
 This will ensure that the procedure is done correctly.

-If you don't have a ScreenSteps account, sign up for a free trial and use the Workflow Article to create "Expert Templates" that your team can follow.
-You'll immediately notice a drop in mistakes made and an increase in first-response resolutions.
+If you want to try creating your own "Expert Templates", sign up for a free trial and use the Workflow Article to create "Expert Templates" that your team can follow.